icwu97/AB-Testing-for-new-function/README.md

 SD = 120 # The standard deviation of the metric based on the data collected over the past two weeks is calculated. variance = SD**2 sample_size = 2 * (norm.ppf(1 - alpha / 2) + norm.ppf(power)) ** 2 * variance / (delta ** 2)
-#calculate the minimum sample size
+#calculate the power of determination
-print('The minimal sample size for each group is',round(sample_size))
+print('The power of determination for each group is',round(sample_size))
 ```
-The minimal sample size for each group is 44651.
+The power of determination for each group is 44651.

-According to our calculations, the minimum sample size required for a single experimental group is 44651.
-Since we have two groups, the minimum sample size required for the experiment would be 89302.
+According to our calculations, the power of determination required for a single experimental group is 44651.
+Since we have two groups, the power of determination required for the experiment would be 89302.

 # Test Cycle